 The Sun's gravity holds the Earth and all the other planets in their orbits.
 In addition, all planets in our solar system pull on one another, causing minor fluctuations of their orbits.
 Even our Moon causes the Earth to wiggle.
 Did you feel that?

 We might say that to some infinitesimal degree, every object in all the other galaxies has some form of effect on objects close to home.

-Just to give you an idea of how far apart the parts of an atom are, if one were to enlarge a single atom to be the size of our solar system, the electrons going around the nucleus would be equivalent to the planets going around the Sun.
+To give you an idea of how far apart the parts of an atom are, if one were to enlarge a single atom to be the size of our solar system, the electrons going around the nucleus would be equivalent to the planets going around the Sun.

-Then keep squeezing it until you get down to a point, a point so small that has no dimension.
-No width, length or height.
-After all, if the Big Bang did occur, that may be the “point” we all started from.
+Then keep squeezing it until you get down to a point, a point so little that has no dimension—no width, length, or height.
+After all, if the Big Bang did occur, that may be the point where we all began.

 There is so much more to learn about our Universe.
-Going deeper into the empty space of atoms may eventually reveal the true secrets of the Universe and provide a better understanding of the laws of physics.
+Going deeper into the empty space of atoms may eventually reveal the secrets of the Universe and provide a better understanding of the laws of physics.

 Questions & Answers